cs396-web-dev/winter2022/pages/_assignments/hw01.md

 > {:.callout}
 > ## Collaboration and Code Sharing Policy: Read Carefully
 > For HW1, you are welcome to work in pairs (optional).
-You must still turn in your own html and css files, but you can collaborate on code and discuss code and strategies.
+You must still turn in your own HTML and CSS files (via GitHub), but you can collaborate on code and discuss code and strategies.
 If you collaborate, you'll just list your partner in the comments section of Canvas.
 >
 > We will be running MOSS on all assignments to ensure that everyone is doing their own work in good faith.
 For those who are collaborating, this is a way to be transparent about collaboration ahead of time (so if you happen get a code similarity flag via MOSS, we will ignore it).
 That said, please do not (a) "free ride" on your teammates or (b) enable free riders.
 Everyone in your group should understand every line of code they submit.

-In this assignment, you will create an HTML / CSS version of a photo sharing app.
-The assignment is meant to be a high-fidelity prototype that communicates the look and feel of your app within a web browser.
+In this assignment, you will create a high-fidelity prototype of a photo sharing app using HTML & CSS.
 You will complete all of the <a href="#requirements">requirements</a> and then submit your assignment via GitHub.

 ## Part 1: Setup